Barqawiz/Shakkala/README.md

 It worth to try both version_num=2 and version_num=3.

 ### Demo run
-The fastest way to start with Shakkala by running the demo:
+The fastest way to start with Shakkala by running the demo from Github:
 ```
 python demo.py
 ```